erikpetersen2/infosec/Cyber-Patriot/Windows-Administration-and-Hardening/README.md

-## Unit 7 README: Windows Administration and Hardening
+## Windows Administration and Hardening

 ### Unit Description

 In our introduction to the Windows operating system, we will learn Windows-based system administration.
 We will cover the Windows operating system and command line by performing basic system administration tasks.
 We will depart from the standard command line by using the PowerShell command-line scripting language to create and execute scripts.
-We will also manage Active Directory Domain Services and secure a Windows Server domain.

 ### Unit Objectives